 Metering Pump

-With these types of pumps, the means of dispensing chemicals, pastes, etc. became much easy and more effective.
+With these types of pumps, the means of dispensing chemicals, pastes, etc. became much easier and more effective.
 This is achieved using a reciprocating piston or plunger.
 The diaphragm method can also be used in metering pumps.
 Especially in industrial processes and food and pharmaceutical applications.

 These methods of pumping usually have adjustable stroke lengths so that dosage levels can be set.
 The metering pumps are available in many different embodiments, including larger ones for chemical injection in process plants.
 The very small designs are used for pharmaceutical filling, adhesive dispensing, etc.